Decluttering before moving is a great way to save money and practice minimalism.

 This helps you save money because by getting rid of things you don’t want or need, you will have to bring fewer items with you when you are moving.

-For the items that you don’t need don’t just throw them away, sell the items that are in good condition and then donate other items that you feel won’t sell.
+For the items that you don’t need, don’t just throw them away.
+Sell the items in good condition and then donate other items you feel won’t sell.

 While this is the fastest way to make money, you won’t make as much money as you would with other methods because yard sales usually have items that are extremely discounted.

-Don’t just throw your unwanted items away, make some money from them!
+Don’t just throw away unwanted items before you move; make some money from them!

 Review The Remaining Items

-In this decluttering before moving process, you have put together all the items you need and got rid of your unwanted items, now it’s time to handle the “wanted” items.
+In this decluttering when moving process, you have put together all the items you need and got rid of your unwanted items; now it’s time to handle the “wanted” items.

-This is the time where you review these items and really decide if you want to keep certain items or not.
+This is the time when you review these items and really decide if you want to keep certain items or not.

 I’ll say this again… be honest with yourself!
-Really think about what you want to keep and not, or else you will end up with a lot of items stuffed away in the back of the closet.
+Really think about what you want to keep and not, or else you will end up with a lot of items stuffed away in the back of the closet of your new place.

 What matters most to you in life?
 Is it dressing well?
 Traveling the world?
 Your creativity?

-Who you are and what you do will dictate what you keep and what you toss.
+Who you are and what you do will dictate what you keep and what you get rid of.
 It is about keeping the meaningful items and ditching the energy-draining items.

-Don’t feel guilty in letting go of things.
-Know when it’s time to let go, trust me, you will feel better in the long run.
+Don’t feel guilty about letting go of things before you move.
+Know when it’s time to let go; trust me, you will feel better in the long run.
 Sometimes a good purge will help you feel better so definitely consider it!

 This will help you decide if you want to keep or get rid of the last remaining items before your move.

-Pack away the items you choose to keep and then sell or donate the items you want to get rid of.
+Pack away the items you choose to keep and then sell or donate the things you want to get rid of.
 This will greatly reduce the cost of moving!

 Continue With Minimalism

-That’s pretty much it about decluttering before moving but this is not the end of the road.
+That’s pretty much it about decluttering when moving, but this is not the end of the road.

 This is why you should continue to think about minimalism and only purchase items you need or really want.